-- o name, grade, and date (right hand side)
+- name, grade, and date (right hand side)

-- o title (centred)
+- title (centred)

-- o format and double spacing
+- \circ format and double spacing

-- o left justification
+- left justification

 - headings/titles bolded and/or underlined

-- o no indenting of paragraphs
+- no indenting of paragraphs

-- o no headers shown on spreadsheets
+- no headers shown on spreadsheets

-- o page numbers
+- page numbers

-- o graphs labeled
+• graphs labeled

-Cumulative term evaluations or exams are expected to be written by students in grades 4 through 8.
+Cumulative term evaluations or exams are expected to be written by students in grades 4 through 9.
 The teacher should be mindful of the age and abilities of the students and use a variety of assessment tools; not just formal written exams.
+Term tests are to be previewed by the principal prior to administration, allowing enough time for feedback and revision if needed.
+See TEST FORMAT section for further details.